H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 ## Why a Hilbert-Space View?

-The choice to frame Ms. Jarvis’s internal state as a Hilbert space is motivated by three needs:
+The choice to frame Ms. Jarvis’s internal state as a Hilbert space is motivated by three needs.

 - Mathematical structure: A Hilbert space provides an inner product, norms, and projections.
 These support clear definitions of similarity, orthogonality, and subspaces, which are useful for modeling “topics,” “roles,” or “ethical constraints” as geometric structures.
 - Explainable geometry: Distances and angles between embedding vectors can be interpreted as degrees of similarity or opposition between beliefs, contexts, or documents.
 This geometric view is easier to explain to researchers and community partners than raw model internals.